Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw04/hw4.md

 |  2002|  53.32523|  72.42204|  69.23388|  76.70060|  79.7400|
 |  2007|  54.80604|  73.60812|  70.72848|  77.64860|  80.7195|

 1. Is there a plot that is easier to make with the data in this shape versis the usual form?
 If so (or you think so), try it!
 Reflect.
-I don't really know how you would graph all of this on to one graph.
+It is not immediately inutitive how to plot this all on one graph.
 It is easy to say do year and the mean life expectancy for one continent, like here I did it for Africa.
 I had to change the axis names since it defaulted to just say Africa (our column title) which is really uninformative.

 ``` r
 gapminder %>%